Update

-Community groups and internal teams are also being consulted, with works being planned sensitively to mitigate issues such as endangered animal habitat loss and disruption to registered sites.
+Community groups will continue to be consulted, with works being planned sensitively to mitigate issues such as endangered animal habitat loss and disruption to registered sites.
+Notification may also be provided direct to residents depending on the nature of works.

 Are you bushfire ready?